-Aerodynamic Optimization of a Transonic Strut-Braced-Wing Regional Aircraft Based on the Reynolds-Averaged Navier-Stokes Equations
+Aerodynamic Design Optimization of a Transonic Strut-Braced-Wing Regional Aircraft

-Timothy Chau\ and David W. Zingg Institute for Aerospace Studies, University of Toronto, ON M3H 5T6
+Timothy Chau^{} and David W. Zingg[†] Institute for Aerospace Studies, University of Toronto, ON M3H 5T6

 The aerodynamic design and fuel burn performance of a Mach 0.78 strut-braced-wing regional jet is investigated through aerodynamic shape optimization based on the Reynoldsaveraged Navier-Stokes equations.
 Conceptual-level multidisciplinary design optimization is first performed to size the strut-braced-wing aircraft for a design mission similar to the Embraer E190-E2, with a design range of 3,100 nmi at a maximum capacity of 104 passengers, and a maximum payload of 30,200 lb.
 For direct performance comparisons, a conventional tube-and-wing regional jet is also sized and optimized based on the same reference aircraft.
 Gradient-based aerodynamic shape optimization is then performed on wing-body-tail models of each aircraft, with the objective of drag minimization at cruise over a 500 nmi nominal mission.
 Design variables include twist and section shape degrees of freedom, which are realized through a free-form and axial deformation geometry control system, while nonlinear constraints include constant lift, zero pitching moment, minimum wing volume, and minimum maximum thickness-to-chord ratios.
 Results indicate that the optimizer is capable of mitigating shock formation, boundary-layer separation, and other flow interference effects from each wing design, including those within the wing-strut junction of the strut-braced wing.
-With current technology levels, the strut-braced-wing regional jet offers a 15.6% improvement in cruise lift-to-drag ratio over the equivalent conventional tube-and-wing aircraft, which translates to a 6.5% reduction in block fuel for the nominal mission.
+With year 2020 technology levels, the strut-braced-wing regional jet offers a 12.9% improvement in cruise lift-to-drag ratio over an Embraer E190-E2-like conventional tube-and-wing aircraft, which translates to a 7.6% reduction in block fuel for the nominal mission.